-Getting Started with myON (Administrators, Faculty, and Specialists)
+Getting Started with myON (Administrators and Faculty)

 myON gives students the opportunity to engage in the frequent, high-quality reading practice that fuels literacy growth with 24/7 access to thousands of enhanced digital books and age-appropriate news articles.

 Log in to begin using myON.
 Depending on your license, you and your students may log in at www.myon.com, or you may access myON from the same Home page that you use to access other Renaissance software.
 You may also log in using Clever.
 For more information, see How to Log In to myON.

 The first time each Faculty member logs in to myON, they see a banner at the top of the page with a quick overview of myON.
 Select the Browse Books button if you'd like to start exploring books right away.
 If you select either Browse Books or Close, the banner will close and won't be shown again.